 When someone says they want to give you “feedback,” you know it’s lion-feeding time, and you’re dinner.

-And when someone asks you for feedback, you know what they’re really saying.
-“Tell me you like my stuff, and you think I’ll go places.”
+And when they ask for feedback, you know what they’re really saying.
+“Tell me you like my stuff, and that you think I’ll go places.”

 We’ve gotten it all wrong.